 We know the changes are disappointing for many, and very hard on our community theatre, but we are taking steps to be ready to open when it is time, and conserving in every way we can financially until then.

-All three of these shows are confirmed for 2021 and we will post more information about auditions and performance dates as soon as possible.
+All of our shows are confirmed for 2021 and we will post more information about auditions and performance dates as soon as possible.

 We are celebrating, nonetheless, as we have had quite a bit to celebrate!